sjaca10/config-files/README.md

 # config-files
-This repository contains personal config files for services, software and so on.
+This repository contains personal config files for services, bash, zsh, SSH and so on.